reinhart1010/nix/docs/en/common/fossil.md

 # fossil

 Distributed version control system.
-Some subcommands such as `fossil commit` have their own usage documentation.
+Some subcommands such as `commit` have their own usage documentation.
 More information: <https://fossil-scm.org/>.

 - Execute a Fossil subcommand: